Unboxed-Software/solana-course/content/anchor-pdas.md

 The instruction will require three additional arguments as instruction data provided by a reviewer:

-- `title` - title of the movie
+- `title` - title of the movie as a `String`
-- `description` - details of the review
+- `description` - details of the review as a `String`
-- `rating` - rating for the movie
+- `rating` - rating for the movie as a `u8`

 Within the instruction logic, we’ll populate the data of the new `movie_review` account with the instruction data.
-We’ll also set the `reviewer` field as the `initializer` account from the instruction `Context`.
+We’ll also set the `reviewer` field as the `initializer` account from the instruction context.

 ```rust
 #[program]